SERI-CS/iticse24-error-measures/README.md

-# Purpose of the software
+# Overview

+This repository contains supplementary materials for the following conference paper:

+[Anonymous authors]
+**Evaluation and Comparison of Three Programming Error Measures for Explaining Course Grades.**
+Submitted to ACM SIGCSE 2024 conference.

-Compute error metrics in the logs of student compilation events.
+The software computes error measures in the logs of student compilation events and builds regression models to explain students' course grades.

-# Repository structure

-## Folders
+## File structure

 ### Data

-* `compiler-errors`: All compilation errors. *Author: Maciej Pankiewicz.*
+* `compiler-errors`: All compilation errors.
-* `exceptions`: All runtime errors. *Author: Maciej Pankiewicz.*
+* `exceptions`: All runtime errors.
-* `grades`: Student grades from the [Fall 2020 GDrive](https://drive.google.com/drive/u/0/folders/1eh1Vf5ACLN-tuK9S20iOSHv9_PAN4MKX). *Author: Eric Fouh?*
+* `grades`: Student grades from the [Fall 2020 GDrive](https://drive.google.com/drive/u/0/folders/1eh1Vf5ACLN-tuK9S20iOSHv9_PAN4MKX).
-* `snapshots`: Complete snapshots of all compilation events. *Author: Maciej Pankiewicz.*
+* `snapshots`: Complete snapshots of all compilation events.
+* `snapshots-summary`: For each snapshot, indicates the number of compiler and runtime errors, as well as passed and failed test cases.

 ### Code

-* `jadud.py`: Compute Jadud's EQ for each student using `data/snapshots` and either `data/compiler-errors` or `data/exceptions`. *Author: Valdemar Švábenský.*
+* `jadud.py`: Compute Jadud's EQ for each student using `data/snapshots` and either `data/compiler-errors` or `data/exceptions`.
-* `red.R`: Rank-based regression analysis with RED values as predictors of the midterm1, midterm2 and final grade. *Author: Maciej Pankiewicz.*
+* `red.R`: Rank-based regression analysis with RED values as predictors of the exam 1 and exam 2 grades.
-* `use error count to pred grades.Rmd`: SRL-use total error counts to predict learning outcomes. *Author: Joyce Zhang.*
+* `EC jadud RED regression.Rmd`: SRL-use total error counts to predict learning outcomes.

 ### Results

-* `error-count`: Contains files with computed number of compiler and runtime errors (exceptions) for each student snapshot *Author: Maciej Pankiewicz.*
+* `error-count`: Computed number of compiler and runtime errors (exceptions) for each student snapshot.
 * `jadud`: Output of `jadud.py`.
-Contains files with computed *Jadud's error quotient* (EQ) values for compiler and runtime errors (exceptions) *Author: Valdemar Švábenský.*
+Computed *Jadud's error quotient* (EQ) values for compiler and runtime errors (exceptions).
-* `repeated-error-density`: Contains files with computed *repeated error density* (RED) values for compiler and runtime errors (exceptions) *Author: Maciej Pankiewicz.*
+* `repeated-error-density`: Computed *repeated error density* (RED) values for compiler and runtime errors (exceptions).
+* `descriptive stats.pdf`: Descriptive statistics of the variables used in the regression models.
+* `EC-jadud-RED-regression.pdf`: Full regression modeling results.